The Québec maritime Blog

 Located just a short walk away from downtown, Parc des Chutes in Rivière-du-Loup is perfect for picnics and walks with all the family.
-Its trails go through beautiful scenery, including an old orchard, and offer incomparable viewpoints on the 33-metre high falls, particularly from the footbridge spanning across the river.
+Its trails go through beautiful scenery, including an old orchard, and offer incomparable viewpoints on the 33-metre (108-foot) high falls, particularly from the footbridge spanning across the river.

 Farther east, in front of Rimouski, lies Saint-Barnabé Island.
-Criss-crossed by over 20 km of hiking trails, it takes you on the footsteps of Toussaint Cartier, a hermit who lived there in the 18th century.
+Criss-crossed by over 20 km (12 mi.) of hiking trails, it takes you on the footsteps of Toussaint Cartier, a hermit who lived there in the 18th century.
 Scene of countless legends and boasting a rich history, the island promises to take you back in time.
 You can even spend the night at the campground on the north side to make the most of your visit.

-A national historic site of Canada and a Québec heritage site, Reford Gardens (Jardins de Métis) have gained over the years a reputation that extends well beyond our borders.
+A national historic site of Canada and a Québec heritage site, the Reford Gardens have gained over the years a reputation that extends well beyond our borders.
 Created by Elsie Reford between 1926 and 1958, the Gardens boast some 3000 species and varieties of plants, including very exotic ones like the famous Himalayan blue poppy.
-Moreover, the International Garden Festival, held at the Gardens from late June, is one of the main events of its kind worldwide!
+Moreover, the International Garden Festival, held at the Reford Gardens from late June, is one of the main events of its kind worldwide!
 It combines landscape architecture and contemporary art in a series of installations that will surprise you, fascinate you and give you food for thought.

 Some 650 km long from the town Matapédia to the tip of Forillon National Park, the International Appalachian Trail (IAT) in Québec meanders through rural countryside, reaches summits with beautiful views on an endless sea of mountains, and follows high cliffs along the seaside.
 An invitation to contemplation, a hike on the IAT is a great opportunity to see several animal species in all their glory.
 Note that the IAT offers hiking and backpacking packages with various levels of difficulty, from very easy to strenuous.